We Bring Music Therapy to Your Patients and Clients

 Music therapist Jodi McLaren working with a child at Renown Children’s Hospital

 Music therapy is an allied health field requiring board certification and licensing in the state of Nevada.
-Music therapy is the use of music as a tool to help people achieve non-musical goals by a certified and licensed music therapist.

 Non-music goals for music therapy may include: